bravo-box/splunk-on-aks/readme.md

 You will be prompted for the following, you can chose not to deploy the RG, KV, Storage Account and UAMI.
 You will need to provide details of them and they will need to be in the same resource group.

-1. The cloud you are using, AzureCloud or AzureUSGovernment
+1. The cloud you are using, ```AzureCloud``` or ```AzureUSGovernment```
-2. The location of the resources, use the name of the location not the display name. eg: westus or usgovvirginia.
+2. The location of the resources, use the name of the location not the display name. eg: ```westus``` or ```usgovvirginia```.
 Note that this should be the same as the vNet that you are going to be building in.
 3. Resource Group for the KeyVault, Storage Account and UAMI
-4. KeyVault name - it will append a 10 digit random number to the end of the name eg: kv-test entered will become kv-testabc123de90
+4. KeyVault name - it will append a 10 digit random number to the end of the name eg: ```kv-test``` entered will become ```kv-testabc123de90```
 5. Storage Account name - same as above, it will append the 10 digit random number.
-Note storage accounts can only accecpt alpah numeric, no special characters.
+Note storage accounts can only accecpt alpha numeric, no special characters.
 6. User Assigned Managed Identity (UAMI).
 You can chose to use an existing UAMI if you have one
 7. Project name - this is name that will be used to name all resources in this deployment.
 Should be greater than 5 characters and no spaces or special characters eg: alpha
 8. Existing vNet name (we will detect the resource group name and present the subnets and address space that are already in the vNet)
 9. Enter the IP address space for the cluster.
 By default this deployment will provision a /27.
-You only need to enter the x.x.x.x eg: 10.0.1.0.
+You only need to enter the x.x.x.x eg: ```10.0.1.0```.
 10. Enter the username for your jumpboxes
 11. Enter the password for the jumboxes
 12. Group ID from Entra.
 This is a group that will be used to manage access to the AKS Cluster.
 You can get this from Entra ID
 13. Tag Cost Center, if you dont use press enter and it will assign n/a
 14. Tag Env, this is Dev, Test, Prod.
 If you dont use tags then enter to skip it will add n/a

-## Manual Deployment
+## Manual Deployment for the Infrastructure

 ### Creating the keyVault